aleksander-wittkamp/Data_Projects/README.md

-# Data Projects
+# r/DestructiveReaders Data Analysis

 Hello.

-This is where I'll be collecting my personal data projects.
+In this repository, please find some python webscraping code, the resulting dataset, and an analysis of that dataset.

-For now there is only the one I've done about a writing group at the subreddit r/DestructiveReaders.
+The data was scraped from a writing group on reddit at the subreddit r/DestructiveReaders.

+The file rdr_analysis has a fuller breakdown of the dataset and some analysis.

+Thanks for dropping by!